 |

-ELLEN BURSTYN, JENNIFER CONNELLY, JARED LETO, DAMON WAYANS
+| | CASTELLEN BURSTYN, JENNIFER CONNELLY, JARED LETO, DAMON WAYANS

+A dark and disturbing anti-drug movie, Requiem for a Dream delves into the deep dark pit of drug addiction in its portrayal of four lost souls haunted by their selective poison.
 Directed by Darren Aronofsky with an unflinching emotional grittiness and undeniable visual power, Requiem for a Dream features career defining performances by Jared Leto, Jennifer Connelly, and especially Ellen Burstyn who delivers a gut wrenching and heart breaking turn that solidifies her status as one of the best to grace the screen.
+The films portrayal of the destruction of mind, body and spirit (with its last 20 minutes especially sure to induce nightmares) will be too intense for some, but there is no denying the raw power and breathtaking craft which Aronofsky delivers. |

-#92 |
+| #92 |

 BEN-HUR (1959)